 When I wasn’t in the law library, I was taking college courses funded by the federal PELL grant program for poor students.
 But, then, President Bill Clinton signed the Violent Crime Control and Law Enforcement Act of 1994 into law, including a provision eliminating prison college programs.

-But the federal courts in Washington, D.C. found otherwise.
+But, in 1995, the federal courts in Washington, D.C. found otherwise.

 Separately, in 2001, I won a years-long legal battle to establish America’s first prisoner-run, prisoners’ rights organization.
 That victory followed a precedent-setting Federal appeals’ court ruling in Nicholas v.
 Miller establishing prisoners’ right to political association and collective expression under the First Amendment.

 I was paroled in 2003, and a letter of recommendation from a federal judge helped get me admitted to NYU.
 In the evening, I took classes; during the day, I worked as a legal researcher and investigator for Ron Kuby, the renowned civil liberties and criminal defense lawyer.